 It all depends on what you want.
 You can trust us to stick to you through thick and thin - to the bitter end.
 And you can trust us to keep any secret of yours - closer than you keep it yourself.
 But you cannot trust us to let you face trouble alone, and go off without a word.
 We are your friends, Frodo...

-We know most of what Gandalf has told you.
-We know a good deal about the Ring.
-We are horribly afraid - but we are coming with you; or following you like hounds.9
+We know most of what Gandalf has told Ring.
+We are horribly afraid - but we are hounds.